 Since here we are searching exact Company value hence it should be FALSE.
 We will cover another example that will demonstrate the use case of TRUE as an input.

-Problem Statement: How to get multiple outputs from VLOOKUP function?
+Problem Statement: How to get multiple outputs from the VLOOKUP function?

 Think of a scenario: You have selected Company C (From the list, check Excel File), and for your selection, you need output from multiple columns (Sales Data and Sales Person).